martdegraaf/martdegraaf.github.io/src/blog/content/posts/replacing-your-projects-and-namespaces-using-bire.md

 ShowWordCount: true
 ---

-So a few years ago I worked with jlamfers.
-Jlamfers showed me a tool to easily replace .csproject names and namespaces.
+So a few years ago I worked with Jaap Lamfers.
+Jaap showed me a tool to easily replace .csproject names and namespaces.
 This tool is named Bire.

 ## Why you should care